codetrotters/node-project-2/README.md

 Challenge

 - Do a different interface for it (eg. vorpal(command line framework), html or electron)
-- Do some analytics of the people in your contact list (eg. gender ratio, email providers)
+- Do some analytics of the people in your contact list (eg. email providers)